-LearnDash Review: Building Your Courses
+Building Your LearnDash Online Courses

+How does LearnDash perform as a course builder?
 Let’s say you’ve taken the plunge and decided that LearnDash is right for you.
 You’ve gone into your WordPress backend, installed the plugin, and now your WP dashboard looks like this:

-The next step involves building your courses!
-You might already have pre-existing content, in which case, you can simply upload your content.
+The next step involves using the online course builder to create your LearnDash courses!
+You might already have pre-existing course content, in which case, you can simply upload your content.